Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: Introduction

 An important aspect of clustering scRNA-seq data is the discovery and identification of genes that distinguish one cluster from the others, often referred to as \textit{marker genes} \citep{raphael2020}.
 Most methods identify marker genes after clustering, by performing some statistical tests, e.g. \citet{rahul2015} identify marker genes by applying the Wilcoxon rank-sum test to the expression values and \citet{minzhe2015} use a mixture of the rank-sum test and Welch's t-test depending on the sample size.
 Motivated by \citet{basics2}, we go beyond simple comparison of mean expression levels; specifically, marker genes that characterize differences between cell subpopulations are detected based on the log-fold change (LFC) of expression values and dispersions across subpopulations.
 Other methods identify marker genes simultaneously within the clustering process \citep[e.g.][]{amit2015,andre2016,jesse2018}.

-In summary, we develop an integrated Bayesian model (Section 2) that simultaneously normalizes the data, clusters cells across conditions and infers cell subtypes with unique mean expression and dispersion patterns.
-A posterior inference scheme, as well as marker gene detection and posterior predictive checks are developed and described in Section 3.
-The effectiveness and robustness of the proposed model and probabilistic tools for detection of marker genes are demonstrated on simulated datasets in Section 4, and results on the motivating experimental data are presented in Section 5.
+In summary, we develop a novel Bayesian model (Section 2) that simultaneously normalizes the data, infers cell subtypes with unique mean expression and dispersion patterns, and integrates multiple datasets for shared clustering.
+A posterior inference scheme that copes with the high-dimensionality of scRNA-seq through consensus clustering \citep{coleman2022consensus}, as well as marker gene detection and posterior predictive checks are developed and described in Section 3.
+The effectiveness and robustness of the proposed model and probabilistic tools for detection of marker genes are demonstrated on simulated datasets in Section 4, and results on the motivating experimental data to examine how cell-type proportions change with PAX6 is deleted are presented in Section 5.